 Overhead shot of soup with sausage, kale, and potatoes in a bowl with a gold spoon and bread.

-While it may sound fancy, this lightened-up version of zuppa Toscana slow cooker recipe is a cinch to put together thanks to a short ingredient list and my trusty crockpot, making it a perfect, easy, weeknight dinner!
+Easy slow cooker meals are my speciality, and this hearty one-pot meal is no different!
+You perhaps have had Zuppa Toscana at Olive Garden – a creamy soup bursting with flavor.
+I wanted to recreate a lighter, homemade version of the soup that’s easy to make, yet just as delicious as the original version.
+While it may sound fancy, this lightened-up version of Zuppa Toscana slow cooker recipe is a cinch to put together thanks to a short ingredient list and my trusty crockpot, making it a perfect, easy, family friendly recipe!

-Visual Guide: How to Make Zuppa Toscana
+Visual Guide: Let’s Make Zuppa Toscana in the Slow Cooker!

 Jump to Recipe Instructions